 It should be noted that any subset of the three is insufficient.
 The three criteria collectively lead to judgments of fair process.

-Get BLUE OCEAN SHIFT to learn how you can make the shift from red to blue oceans and do so in a way that inspires your people’s confidence so they own and drive the process.
-Get your copy today and try Blue Ocean Studio™, an online collaborative workspace for applying the blue ocean tools in practice so you can get started today.
+Get Blue Ocean Shift to learn how you can make the shift from red to blue oceans and do so in a way that inspires your people’s confidence so they own and drive the process.
+Try for free our Blue Ocean Studio™, an online collaborative workspace for applying the blue ocean tools in practice so you can get started today.

 For more articles on this tool,